aaron-lebo/xjs/README.md

 cd test
 ```

-3. Add xjs to your list of dependencies and ensure xjs is started before your application in `mix.exs`:
+3. Add xjs to your list of dependencies and ensure xjs is started before your application in `mix.exs`

 ```elixir
 def deps do